llvm/llvm-project/llvm/docs/CommandGuide/llvm-cov.rst

 file, the line-based coverage, branch coverage, and summaries will be exported.

-The exported data can optionally be filtered to only export the coverage for the files listed in *SOURCES*.
+The exported data can optionally be filtered to only export the coverage for the files listed in *SOURCE*....

 For information on compiling programs for coverage and generating profile data, see :ref:`llvm-cov-show`.